kubernetes/kubernetes/docs/api-conventions.md

 All singular JSON resources returned by an API MUST have the following fields:

 * kind: a string that identifies the schema this object should have
-* apiVersion: a string that identifiers the version of the schema the object should have
+* apiVersion: a string that identifies the version of the schema the object should have

 ### Objects